TheDigitalCatOnline/blog_source/pelican/content/a-game-of-tokens-write-an-interpreter-in-python-with-tdd-part-1.markdown

 python cli.py
 ```

+# Level 1 - End of file

-# Start with the end
+"End?
+No, the journey doesn't end here."

 The first thing a Lexer shall be able to do is to load and process an empty text.
 This should return an `EOF` token (which stands for "End of File"). `EOF` is used to signal that the input buffer has ended and that there is no more text to process.